hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13: January 17, Tuesday

+**Today's Progress**: I added a component to show the current state.
+This way, developers know what data they get out of the libray.

+**Thoughts**: This looks pretty helpful again.
+I think I'm already in the refinement process.

+**Link(s) to work**: [Yourchoice with state inspector](http://hpurmann.com/yourchoice-redux-example/)

 ### Day 12: January 16, Monday

 **Today's Progress**: Finally I added a meaningful description text on the right side.
 Though this is not coding, I had to do it because it provides huge value to the visitor.